a-shaman-k/skills-github-pages/index.md

 ---
 title: Aashman's Physics Blog
-Hi!
+text: Hi!
 I am an undergraduate maths student and I have collected my writing about physics, economics, history and philosophy here.
 ---